-Included in the above are assets of \$7,982m in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 25 election to be included in the Bank Regulatory Group.
+1 Included in the above are assets of \$20,105m in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in Bank regulatory Group.

 2 Included in the above are exposures held in third party warehouse funding facilities.